 Even though millions travel by train, there are many railway rules which passengers are not aware of.
-At RailYatri, it is our constant endeavour to bring forth information that would help solve your travel worries.
-Today we bring you a some railways rules that you have never heard before.
+At RailYatri, it is our constant endeavor to bring forth information that would help solve your travel worries.
+Today we bring you some such rules that you might not know.

-In case you miss to board the train from your designated boarding station, the TTE cannot allocate your berth to anyone else until the train passes the next two stops or in the next one hour (whichever is earliest).
+In case you miss the train from your designated boarding station, the TTE cannot allocate your berth to anyone else until the train passes the next two stops or during the next one hour (whichever is earliest).
 The rule thus allows you to board the train from the next upcoming station, if that is feasible.
-Once the train has passed these stops (or the time line), the TTE is free to allocate the seat only to the next person on the RAC list.
+Once the train has passed the upcoming stop (or the time line), the TTE is free to allocate the seat only to the next person on RAC list.

-Note: On missing the train you need to file a TDR and if sanctioned you will get a 50% refund on the base fare.
-You can cancel a ticket 3 hours after the train’s departure from the boarding station if the journey was for a distance of 200 KM; 6 hours after – for a journey of 201-500 KM and 12 hours, if the distance is more than 500 KM.
+- Note: On missing the train you need to file a TDR and if sanctioned you will get a 50% refund on the base fare.
+You can cancel a ticket 3 hours after the train’s departure from your boarding station if the journey was for a distance of 200 KM; 6 hours after – for a journey of 201-500 KM and 12 hours if the distance is more than 500 KM.

 The rule says that any occupant of the middle berth cannot keep the berth up beyond the sleeping hours.
 The sleeping hours have been earmarked between 10 PM to 6 AM.
 The berth should be lowered after the said time to accommodate the smooth seating of co-passengers.

 If you want to travel with your avian bird then you have to adhere to certain Indian railways rules.
 First of all, you cannot carry the bird along with you in the regular coach.
 Your bird will be treated as freight and placed in the luggage van.
-Chapter 10 of the Indian Railways Commercial Manual, clearly states that: the responsibility for the well being of the bird (in this case) lies with the owner.
-You have to fill up a form where the value of the bird, their number, the number of cages and its dimensions should be clearly mentioned.
+Chapter 10 of the Indian Railways Commercial Manual, clearly states that: “the responsibility for the well being of the bird (in this case) lies with the owner.”
+You have to fill up a form where the value of the bird, their number (in case you are carrying multiple birds), the number of cages and its dimensions should be clearly mentioned.
 It is the responsibility of owner to provide food and water for the bird while in transit.
 As you will not be allowed into the luggage van, so stock the cage with sufficient water and food to last the journey.

 It has been 163 years since the first train chugged in India, but till date, the locomotive pilots (drivers) have to ignore their nature’s call for hours as there is no toilet in the engine.
 The logic against providing such a basic facility, is to avoid unnecessary train delays (as trains have to be stopped while the driver uses toilet).